Instagram Hottie Lyna Perez Leaves Little To The Imagination In Sheer Turtleneck & Minuscule Daisy Dukes

 The application consisted of defined eyebrows, thick lashes, and pink blush on the apples of her cheeks.
 She completed the style with a shimmering highlighter on her face, a dark berry color on her full lips, and a bronzed glow all over her body.

 In the caption of the photo, Lyna revealed to fans that she didn’t think the turtleneck was doing its job.
-In the background, a stunning mansion complete with bright green lawn can be seen.
+In the background, a stunning mansion, complete with bright green lawn, could be seen.

 “How is it not doing it’s job?
 It’s literally turtled on your neck… lol,” one of Lyna’s followers joked in the comments section.